grafana/loki/docs/sources/configure/_index.md

   # bloom-gateway-client.grpc
   [grpc_client_config: <grpc_client>]

-  # Flag to control whether requests sent to the gateway should be logged or
-  # not.
-  # CLI flag: -bloom-gateway-client.log-gateway-requests
-  [log_gateway_requests: <boolean> | default = false]

   results_cache:
     # The cache block configures the cache backend.
     # The CLI flags prefix for this block configuration is: